nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

 The LEDs have the following functions:

-LED 1 (nRF91 Series DKs)/Purple LED (Thingy:91):
+nRF91 Series DKs:

+* **LED 2** indicates the state of the GPIO pin when pulse counting has been enabled using the ``gpio_count enable`` command.
+* **LED 3** indicates the LTE registration status.
+* **LED 4** is lit for five seconds when the current location has been successfully retrieved by using the ``location get`` command.

+Thingy:91 and Thingy:91 X RGB LED:

+* LTE connected:

+  * Default state constant blue.
-   Lit for five seconds when the current location has been successfully retrieved by using the ``location get`` command.
+  * Lit purple for five seconds when the current location has been successfully retrieved by using the ``location get`` command.

-LED 2 (nRF91 Series DKs):
+* LTE disconnected:

+  * Default state OFF.
-   Indicates the state of the GPIO pin when pulse counting has been enabled using the ``gpio_count enable`` command.
+  * Lit red for five seconds when the current location has been successfully retrieved by using the ``location get`` command.
-LED 3 (nRF91 Series DKs)/Blue LED (Thingy:91):
-   Indicates the LTE registration status.

 Power measurements
 ==================